 Cash received is recorded on the cash basis; expenditures are recorded on the modified accrual basis of accounting.
 Revenues are recognized when the qualifying expenditures have been incurred and all grant requirements have been met.
-Total expenditures on the Schedule agree to total federal revenues on the Statement of Revenues, Expenditures and Changes in Fund Balances.

 The Schedule has been arranged to provide information on both actual cash received and the revenue recognized.
 Accordingly, the effects of accruals of accounts receivable, unearned revenue and accounts payable items at both the beginning and end of the fiscal year have been reported.